kbackowski/factory-boy/README.md

   @association('profile', avatar_url: 'http://example.com/img2.png')
 ```

-By default Factory Boy will use id field from associated factory.
+By default Factory Bot will use id field from associated factory.
 This can be changed by passing factory options.

 ``` coffeescript
 Factory.define 'user', class: User, ->